 There were also regular meetings with the staff with regard to the management of the centre.
 The inspector noted that copies of the regulations and the standards were available to residents and staff at the time of inspection and training had been provided on the contents of these documents.

 Effective recruitment and vetting procedures were in place.
-The inspector reviewed a sample of staff files during a number of inspections previously carried out on centres operated by the Nua and found that appropriate procedures and documentation were in place.
-There was also an audit and checking system in place to promote continual compliance in this area.
+The inspector reviewed a sample of staff files and found that the required documentation was in place.
 No volunteers were attending the centre at the time of inspection.